-At the time of the loan closing, Minnesota Housing secures a favorable opinion of counsel for the borrower as to the requirements of the Minnesota Housing loan commitment and building loan agreement, and, upon recording of the loan documents, the title insurance policy insuring Minnesota Housing's interest as Mortgagee.
+At the time of the loan closing, Minnesota Housing secures a favorable opinion of counsel for the borrower as to the requirements of the Minnesota Housing loan commitment and building loan agreement, and, upon recording of the loan documents, the title insurance policy insuring Minnesota Housing's interest as mortgagee.
 In addition, all development financing must be in place prior to or concurrent with the loan closing.

-If loan disbursement is needed during the construction phase (construction loan), the general partner(s) (owner), Owner's attorney, general contractor, architect, surety representative, title insurance representative, and processing agent (if applicable), must attend the loan closing.
+If loan disbursement is needed during the construction phase (construction loan), the general partner(s) (owner), Owner's attorney, general contractor, architect, surety representative, title insurance representative, and processing agent (if applicable), may attend the loan closing.
+Typically the Borrower and title insurance representative will be required to attend, as confirmed by the loan closer.

 If loan disbursement is not needed until after construction is completed (end loan), the loan closing typically occurs after all site improvements are completed.
-The architect is normally not required to attend.
+The architect is normally not required to attend the end loan closing.